lni-dev/MinecraftShaders/EnergyShaders [Java]/README.md

 Of course, you can always ask for help in my discord server: https://discord.gg/shVe3cR

+##### Why are the settings in a different pack and not just contained in Energy Shaders directly
+Actually, the settings are contained in Energy Shaders too!
+But it is much more convenient if the settings are in an additional pack, because you can update Energy Shaders without losing your settings!

 ### Feedback
 Feel free to leave any feedback on my [Discord server](https://discord.com/invite/AMvbguJFB9).
 Please respect, that vanilla Minecraft is very limited.